georgio-sd/aws-beanstalk-ec2-ssl-termination/README.md

 ## Features:
 - There is no need for a LoadBalancer
-- No worries about Letsencrypt cert issuing limit (5 times a week)
+- No worries about the Letsencrypt's cert issuing limit (5 times a week)
 - Auto cert renewal
 - http to https redirect
 - domain.tld to www.domain.tld redirect